Edited by the

 Tenure is a means to certain ends, specifically 1) freedom of teaching and research and of extramural activities and 2) a sufficient degree of economic security to make the profession attractive to qualified candidates.
 Freedom and economic security, hence tenure, are indispensable to the success of an institution in fulfilling its obligations to its students and to society.

 Tenure will be based upon merit as a teacher and scholar, rather than upon an arbitrary number of years at the institution.
 However, an adequate amount of time is necessary for a teacher to demonstrate competence and for the institution to evaluate it.
 The period for earning tenure will be stated in writing during contract negotiations and a copy will be retained by the University and the new faculty member.
-Section IX of this Handbook contains guidelines regarding tenure and promotion.
+The Faculty Appointment, Tenure, and Promotion Guidelines section of this Handbook contains guidelines regarding tenure and promotion.

 After the expiration of a probationary period and upon the awarding of tenure, full-time teachers or investigators should have permanent or continuous tenure, and their service should be terminated only for adequate cause, except in the case of voluntary retirement, or under extraordinary circumstances because of financial exigencies.